Tailoring Mixup to Data for Calibration: Related Work

-\textbf{In classification \phantom{.}} Modern deep neural network for image classification are now known to be \emph{overconfident} leading to \emph{miscalibration} \citep{guo2017calibration}.
-One can rely on \emph{temperature scaling} \citep{guo2017calibration} to improve calibration \emph{post-hoc}, or using different techniques during learning such as \emph{ensemble} \citep{lakshminarayanan2017simple, wen2021combining}, different losses \citep{NEURIPS2021_5b168fdb,moon_confidence-aware_2020}, or through \emph{mixup} \citep{thulasidasan2019mixup,pinto2022RegMixup}.
-However, \citet{wang2023pitfall} recently contested improvements observed on calibration using mixup \emph{after} temperature scaling and proposed another improvement of mixup, \emph{MIT}, by generating two sets of mixed samples and then deriving their correct label.
-We make the same observation of degraded calibration in our study, but propose a different and more efficient approach to preserve it while reaching better performance. \\ \textbf{In regression \phantom{.}} The problem of calibration in deep learning has also been studied for regression tasks \citep{kuleshov2018accurate, song2019distribution, laves2020well,levi2022evaluating}, where it is more complex as we lack a simple measure of prediction confidence.
-In this case, regression models are usually evaluated under the variational inference framework with Monte Carlo (MC) Dropout \citep{Gal2016Dropout} to quantify confidence.
+\emph{Calibration} is a metric to quantify uncertainty, measuring the difference between a model's confidence in its predictions and the actual probability of those predictions being correct.
+We refer the reader to \cref{ax:cal_metrics} for a presentation of common calibration metrics used. \\ \textbf{In classification \phantom{.}} Modern deep neural network for image classification are now known to be \emph{overconfident} leading to \emph{miscalibration} \citep{guo2017calibration}.
+One can rely on \emph{temperature scaling} \citep{guo2017calibration} to improve calibration \emph{post-hoc}, or using different techniques during learning such as \emph{ensembling} \citep{lakshminarayanan2017simple, wen2021combining, laurent2022packed}, \emph{explicit penalties} \citep{pereyra2017regularizing,kumar2018trainable,moon_confidence-aware_2020,cheng2022calibrating}, or \emph{implicit} ones \citep{muller2019does,lin2017focal,mukhoti2020calibrating,liu2022devil}, including notably through \emph{mixup} \citep{thulasidasan2019mixup,pinto2022RegMixup,noh2023rankmixup}.
+One should note that the ordering of calibration results can change after temperature scaling \citep{ashukha2020pitfalls}. \\ \textbf{Calibration-driven Mixup methods \phantom{.}} The problem of the trade-off between predictive performance and calibration with Mixup has been extensively studied in previous works \citep{thulasidasan2019mixup,zhang2022and, pinto2022RegMixup, wang2023pitfall}.
+Notably, \cite{wang2023pitfall} observed that calibration using Mixup can be degraded after temperature scaling.
+Therefore, they proposed another improvement of mixup, \emph{MIT} \citep{wang2023pitfall}, by generating two sets of mixed samples and then deriving their correct label. \emph{AugMix} \citep{hendrycks2020augmix}, \emph{NFM} \citep{lim2022noisy} and \emph{NoisyMix} \citep{erichson2024noisymix} add data-augmentation and noise before the mixing operation to improve robustness. \emph{RegMixup} \citep{pinto2022RegMixup} considers Mixup as a regularization term, using stronger interpolation on every pair.
+Finally, \emph{RankMixup} \citep{noh2023rankmixup} uses the interpolation coefficients from multiple mixed pairs as an additional supervisory signal for ranking of confidence.
+We propose a more efficient method to achieve a good trade-off between accuracy and calibration with Mixup. \\ \textbf{In regression \phantom{.}} The problem of calibration in deep learning has also been studied for regression tasks \citep{kuleshov2018accurate, song2019distribution, laves2020well,levi2022evaluating}, where it is more complex as we lack a simple measure of predictive confidence.
+In this case, regression models are usually evaluated under the variational inference framework with Monte Carlo (MC) Dropout \citep{Gal2016Dropout} to quantify confidence. \\ In our work, we use a \emph{similarity kernel} to mix more strongly similar data and avoid mixing less similar ones, leading to preserving label quality and confidence of the network.
+As opposed to all other methods discussed above, we also show the flexibility of our approach by its effectiveness on both classification and regression tasks.
+We detail our framework, the similarity used and the intuition behind below.